UseLessUK/EDDI-Events-VA-Profile/README.md

 https://github.com/EDCD/EDDI/wiki/VoiceAttack-Integration

-If you wish to use a particular event then you'll need to check the wiki to find out what variables, if any, are made available to VA.
+If you wish to use a particular event then you'll need to check the wiki page link provided within the event to find out what variables, if any, are made available to VA.